Martin-Summer-1090/JWL/README.md

 # JWL

-Datasets for my course "Statistics: The Science and Art fo Learning from Data" for JWL.
+This package contains datasets for an introductory statistics course for the pre stem program of JWL.
-In this package we collect and document all datasets which we use for our course developed for the STEM program of Jesuit Worldwise Learning.
-The package also contains the scripts that generate the datasets.
+In this package we collect and document all datasets which we use in the course.
+The package also contains the scripts and the raw data that generate the datasets.

+## Installation
+This package is not on CRAN.
+You can only install the the development version from GitHub with: